peteroupc/peteroupc.github.io/colorgen.md

 <a id=CMYK_and_Other_Ink_Mixture_Color_Models></a>
 ### CMYK and Other Ink-Mixture Color Models

 The _CMYK color model_, ideally, describes the proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce certain colors on paper.
-However, since color mixture of inks is considerably complex (see "[Color Mixture](#Color_Mixture)", later), the proper interpretation of CMYK colors depends on the _printing condition_ (as defined in ISO 12647-1), including what inks, paper, and printing methods are used.
+However, since color mixture of inks is considerably complex (see "[Color Mixture](#Color_Mixture)", later), the proper interpretation of CMYK colors depends on the _printing condition_ (as defined in ISO 12647-1), including what inks and paper are used and how the inks are printed.

 **Characterization tables.** In printing industry practice, a given printing condition is characterized by finding out how it forms colors using different mixtures of inks.
 This is usually done by printing CMYK color "patches" and using a color measurement device to measure their [CIELAB](#CIELAB) colors (or [spectral reflectance factors](#Spectral_Color_Functions)) under standardized lighting and measurement conditions.